woisy00/ESPHomeDesigner/README.md

 # reTerminal Dashboard Designer

-A fully local, open-source Home Assistant integration and ESPHome helper for building multi-page 800x480 dashboards on the Seeed Studio reTerminal E1001 (ESP32-S3 E-Ink variant).
+A fully integrated Home Assistant custom integration and ESPHome helper for building multi-page 800x480 dashboards on the Seeed Studio reTerminal E1001 (ESP32-S3 E-Ink variant).

 This project provides:
-- A visual layout editor (web UI) that can run:
+- A visual layout editor (web UI) running inside Home Assistant.
-  - Inside Home Assistant (via this integration / HACS).
-  - Standalone/offline by opening the editor HTML directly.
+- Real-time entity picker with live entity state preview.
-- A YAML snippet generator that:
-  - Runs on your own Home Assistant instance (when integrated).
+- A YAML snippet generator running on your Home Assistant instance.
-  - Can be approximated via a local preview when used offline.
 - A safe, additive workflow:
   - You maintain your own base ESPHome config (WiFi, API, etc).
   - The designer adds display, pages, widgets, and device exposure on top.